Role of an optometrist in Cataract management

 - YOUR OPTOMETRIST CAN REFER YOU TO AN OPHTHALMOLOGIST:

-Once your optometrist has known all about your cataracts’ extremity and knows what measures to take in diminishing or reducing the symptoms, they will refer you to an ophthalmologist for cataract surgery.
+Once your optometrist has known all about your cataracts’ extremity and knows what measures to take in diminishing or reducing the symptoms, they will refer you to an ophthalmologist, the best ophthalmologist in Hyderabad for cataract surgery.
 Surgery for cataracts is not required until your cataracts are extreme enough to restrict you from daily activities like reading, writing and driving.
 Or also if your cataracts are interfering with the optometrist’s ability to monitor your other eye conditions.
 If you have been diagnosed with a mild cataract, holding back the surgery will not harm your eyes.
 And if it is impairing your vision, you may require a new prescription instead of surgery.